-Figure 4.
-Mollusks diversity index in the research site, Panango Coastal Area, North Sulawesi, Indonesia

-Figure 5.
-The evenness index of mollusks in research site, Panango Coastal Area, North Sulawesi, Indonesia

-Number of individuals and the abundance of mollusks in the research site
+Station 2 Figure 4.
+Mollusks diversity index in the research site, Panango Coastal Area, North Sulawesi, Indonesia Figure 5.
+The evenness index of mollusks in research site, Panango Coastal Area, North Sulawesi, Indonesia Number of individuals and the abundance of mollusks in the research site It is revealed that the species Terebralia sp. has the highest value of relative abundance in station I.

-It is revealed that the species Terebralia sp. has the highest value of relative abundance in station I. In addition, the relative abundance of Potamididae family is valued at 24.24% with a total of 16 samples (individuals) collected.
-Species with the lowest value of relative abundance are S. violaceus, Comus sp., S. turbinoides, and Faunus ater, each of these species is valued at 1.52%.
-In station II, the species Vittina coromandeliana family Neritidae, with the value of relative abundance 33.33% (28 individuals), outnumber other species with the lowest value, such as Chicoreus capucinus, Cerithideopsis largillierti, Hexaplex trunculus, Phytia cf. savaiensis, and Nerita planospira with the percentage at 1.19% each.
+In addition, the relative abundance of Potamididae family is valued at 24.24% with a total of 16 samples (individuals) collected.
+Species with the lowest value of relative abundance are S. violaceus, Conus sp., S. turbinoides, and Faunus ater; each of these species is valued at 1.52%.
+In station II, the species Vittina coromandeliana family savaiensis, and Nerita planospira with the percentage at 1.19% each.
 Figure 3 provides detailed information regarding this.

-Mollusks diversity in the research site

-The index of the diversity of Mollusks in the site area is considered high with H' >3.32; it ranges from 2.19-2.12; this is depicted in the following Figure 4.

-Mollusks evenness in the research site
+Mollusks diversity in the research site The index of the diversity of Mollusks in the site area is -2.12; this is depicted in the following Figure 4.
+Mollusks evenness in the research site The evenness index can be described as a community condition in a particular ecosystem.